-- (1) "Consumer" means an individual and excludes nonhuman entities. - (2) "Consumer reporting agency" means any person, which, for monetary fees, dues, or on a cooperative nonprofit basis, regularly engages in whole or in part in the practice of assembling or evaluating consumer credit information on consumers for the purpose of furnishing consumer reports to third parties.
+(1) "Consumer" means an individual and excludes nonhuman entities.

+(2) "Consumer reporting agency" means any person, which, for monetary fees, dues, or on a cooperative nonprofit basis, regularly engages in whole or in part in the practice of assembling or evaluating consumer credit information or other information on consumers for the purpose of furnishing consumer reports to third parties.